msa-em/nanocartography/nanocartography.md

 off the derivations in section 2, and serve to better interface crystallographic and stage motion in a practical manner.
-Transmission and scanning transmission electron microscopy (S/TEM) data presented in this paper were collected on an aberration, C~s~ corrected JEOL ARM200CF and include diffraction, convergent beam electron diffraction (CBED), bright field (BF), and STEM high angle annular darkfield (HAADF).
+Transmission and scanning transmission electron microscopy (S/TEM) data presented in this paper were collected on an aberration, C{sub}`s` corrected JEOL ARM200CF and include diffraction, convergent beam electron diffraction (CBED), bright field (BF), and STEM high angle annular darkfield (HAADF).
 The data are generic examples used for demonstration purposes to elucidate